 TCT and TWN have assembled an impressive panel of expert judges, each with extensive backgrounds ranging from professional photography to, you guessed it, The Great Trail.
 These image aficionados will be the ones to determine the winners of this contest.

-In March, we introduced you to Mark Robinson.
+Last time, we introduced you to Mark Robinson.
 Now meet another judge on our panel: Paul LaBarge.

 Who is Paul?